k-talo/double-press.el/README.md

 ### 3. Personal Prefix for Display (`C-l`)

-Turn a convenient key into a small prefix for display and zoom commands on double‑press:
+Turn a convenient key into a small prefix for display and zoom commands on double-press:

 - **Single-press**: Run standard action (`copy-region-as-kill`).
 - **Double-press**: Open personal prefix (`my-display-map`)